burkej1/snapshot-igv/README.md

 > }
 ```

-Finally, given a correctly formatted input tsv, a folder containing bam files of interest and a directory to save the snapshots run the script:
+Given a correctly formatted input tsv, a folder containing bam files of interest and a directory to save the snapshots run the script:
 ```
-python create_igv_snapshot_batch.py -i input_tsv.tsv -o igv_batch_script.txt -b all_bams/ -d snapshotdir/
+python snapshot-igv/create_igv_snapshot_batch.py -i input_tsv.tsv -o igv_batch_script.txt -b all_bams/ -d snapshotdir/
 ```

 Finally, open IGV, select tools, run batch and select the file output by the script (above, igv_batch_script.txt).